markjfisher/mn-leak/README.md

 Originally reported at https://github.com/micronaut-projects/micronaut-core/issues/952

-For JProfiler graphs showing the leak
+For JProfiler graphs showing the leak are in the above ticket.

 # Setup